jamaps/jamaps.github.io/README.md

 =======================
 This is my github page.
 It is still under construction.

-The images included are &copy Jeff Allen.
+The images included are copyright Jeff Allen.

 Contact: jeff.allen AT mail.utoronto.ca